On fundamental properties of high-order forward-backward envelope: Differentiable properties and weak smoothness

 \section{Differentiable properties and weak smoothness}

 In this section, we first present results concerning the Fr\'{e}chet/regular and Mordukhovich/limiting subdifferentials of HiFBE.
-Then, we obtain necessary and sufficient conditions for Fr\'{e}chet differentiability of it.
-At the end, we also provide some conditions for weak smoothness of HiFBE.
+Then, we obtain necessary and sufficient conditions for Fr\'{e}chet differentiability of HiFBE.
+Finally, we also provide some conditions for weak smoothness of HiFBE.

+In \cite[Lemma~A.3]{kabgani2025fb}, a formula for the Mordukhovich subdifferential of HiFBE was established.
+The argument used there also suggests the expression that appears at the level of the Fr\'echet/regular subdifferential.
+The following lemma records this regular-subdifferential formula explicitly.
+Then, in Corollary~\ref{cor:morsubhifbe}, we derive the corresponding Mordukhovich subdifferential formula by passing from regular to limiting subgradients.